The Sanctuary of Truth Pattaya

 such as horse riding, horse and carriage rides, quad biking, elephant

 trekking and a speedboat trip to view the temple from the sea.
 There is

 also a guided rowing boat trip available in the lake, which allows you

 to stop off and feed some (small) sharks!

 There is a traditional Thai culture show twice a day in front of the main building, where you are treated to some traditional Thai dancing with traditional costumes, and a Thai boxing demonstration.

 Visitors are required to wear hard hats (provided on site) to enter the temple as work is continuously undertaken inside and out, and to wear clothes that cover knees and shoulders because, although not a traditional Thai temple, the building is religious and does contain some Buddha images.

-A visit here provides plenty of great opportunities to take some spectacular photographs and will be a memorable experience.
+A visit to the Sanctuary of Truth Pattaya provides plenty of great opportunities to take some spectacular photographs and will be a memorable experience.

 Luxury property to rent or buy in Pattaya and surrounding areas!